 You child's GAC is essentially a reservation system.
 You may only have one reservation at a time on their GAC.
 Here's an example of how it works:

 At 2:50 or later you will arrive through the fast pass entrance and scan your child with the GAC card in before anyone else.
-Everyone else in the party will also scan their cards in as they enter the fast pass.
-This removes the scheduled time off the GAC so you can get another reservation for another ride afterwards.
+Everyone else in the party will also scan their cards as they enter the fast pass.
+This removes the scheduled time off the GAC so you can get another reservation for another ride afterward.

 If the wait time is 10 minutes or less, you do not need a reservation time.
 Just tell them he/she has a GAC card and they will let you right in the fast line.
-I found that some cast members will even do this if the wait is around 15-20 minutes or less but standard rule is 10 min or less.
+I found that some cast members would even do this if the wait is around 15-20 minutes or less but the standard rule is 10 min or less.

 Once you get your reservation time, you do not have to rush because your pass can be used any time after the scheduled time.
 You can have no more than one fast pass reservation time on the GAC at a time.